nroduit/nroduit.github.io/content/tutorials/dicom-export.en.md

    * Include DICOMDIR: Create DICOMDIR file
    * DICOM CD folders: Add a directory to be compliant with DICOM CD
    * Keep directory names: Preserve the name in the directory hierarchy (not compliant with DICOMDIR)
-4. Select the patient/study/series/instance to export.
+3. Select the patient/study/series/instance to export.
 Note: [series created by Weasis](../build-ko-pr/) have a flag "NEW"
-5. Export the selection and close the Window
+4. Export the selection and close the Window

+{{% notice note %}}
+When DICOM data is exported in a native image format (JPG, PNG, JPEG 2000 or TIFF), only the images are transformed (see [original image options](#original-image)) and the encapsulated files (video, audio and PDF) are extracted.

+Multiframe images are exported by adding a number to the end of the file name.
+{{% /notice %}}

 #### DICOM Send